rupajsen/C-Programming/README.md

 # C-Programming
 Basic to Advance C programs for practice

-I everyone i have taken this course for learning C-Programming .
+Hi everyone I have taken this course for learning C-Programming .